 Campsites in Desoto State Park

-The improved campground here at DeSoto State Park has everything you could possibly need for a comfortable RV vacation.
-They have 94 sites, each one with full hookups.
-That includes electric hookups as well as water and sewer hookups.
-You’ll be happy to hear that each site is able to accommodate RVs of every size.
-There are no size restrictions, so even the largest of RVs are welcome here.
-Expect to find a picnic table and grill at each campsite for your convenience.
-You’ll also have access to one of the nearby comfort stations.
-There are two of these at the campground, and this is where you can go to use a flush toilet, take a hot shower, and do your laundry while you’re here.
-If you plan to stay here on a weekend, you’ll need to make reservations for at least two nights to be guaranteed a camping spot.
+Along with having full hookups, there is a picnic table and grill at each campsite.
+You’ll also have access to one of the two nearby comfort stations where you can go to use a flush toilet, take a hot shower, and do your laundry.
+If you plan to stay here on the weekend, you’ll need to make reservations for at least two nights to be guaranteed a camping spot.
 On major holidays, the requirement is three nights.
 Reservations for the peak-season and holiday weekends should be made at least three months in advance.
 You won’t be disappointed with the quality of this campground, so come and check it out for yourself!

-Maybe the RV camping trip didn’t turn out like you’d hoped it would, so you’re looking for an alternative.
-You don’t want to have to stay in your RV the whole time, but you don’t want to have to leave the park.
-If you’d like to get a complete break from the outdoor environment and stay somewhere else, you can rent a room at the motel located here in the park.
-The rooms at DeSoto State Park are connected to the restaurant, and they have all the typical amenities of a hotel, including a mini refrigerator, a microwave, coffee and coffee pot, hair dryer, iron and ironing board, and much more.
-Keep in mind though that if you’re coming during a big holiday, they recommend that you make reservations at least three months in advance.
+Maybe the RV camping trip didn’t turn out like you’d hoped it would, or you are looking for a more modern accommodation for your stay.
+If you’d like to get a complete break from the outdoor environment and stay somewhere else, you can rent a room at the lodge located here in the park.
+The rooms at DeSoto State Park are connected to the restaurant, and they have all the typical amenities of a hotel, including a mini-refrigerator, a microwave, coffee and coffee pot, hairdryer, iron, and ironing board.
+There are single and double rooms available, so keep in mind that if you’re coming during the peak season, the staff recommends that you make your reservation at least three months in advance.

 Primitive and Backpack Camping